Neil Robertson: 2009–2013

 In October 2009, Robertson clinched the Grand Prix trophy in Glasgow with a 9–4 win over Ding.
-It was the first ranking event final since 1985 to feature two overseas players.
-He compiled his 100th career century during the event.
+It was the first ranking event final since 1985 to feature two overseas players, and he compiled his 100th career century during the event.
 Robertson's fourth ranking title made him the most prolific player from outside the UK and Ireland in terms of career ranking-event victories.
 At the China Open, Robertson made his first official maximum break.
-The break secured him £20,000 in prize money but he lost his second-round match against Peter Ebdon 15.
+The break secured him £20,000 in prize money but he lost his second-round match against Peter Ebdon 1–5.

 Robertson defeated Fergal O'Brien in his opening match at the 2010 World Championship 10–5, and he then recovered from 5–11 down to win 13–12 against Martin Gould in their second-round match.
 He then defeated Davis 13–5 and Carter 17–12 to reach the final, where he overcame Dott 18–13.
 Robertson was the first player from outside the UK and Ireland to win the title since Canada's Cliff Thorburn in 1980.
 Record books show that Robertson was the second Australian player to win the world snooker title, however Horace Lindrum who won in 1952 is not widely regarded as a credible world champion because the sport's leading players staged a boycott that year.
 As a result, some observers consider Robertson to be the first Australian world snooker champion.
 The win took Robertson to a career-high ranking of world number two.

 At the 2010 World Open, Robertson reached the final where he beat O'Sullivan 5–1 to confirm his position as world number one.
 He was invited to the 2010 Premier League Snooker, where he progressed to the semi-finals, but lost 1–5 against O'Sullivan.
 Robertson reached the quarter-finals of the 2010 UK Championship, where he lost 7–9 to Murphy, and the quarter-finals of the 2011 Masters, losing 4–6 to Mark Allen.
 He could not defend his title at the 2011 World Championship, as he was defeated 8–10 in the first round by Judd Trump.
 Robertson became the latest player to fail to defend his first world title, supposedly a victim of the Crucible curse, where no first time winner has ever successfully defended their title at the Crucible.